Euronext plagued by two glitches Monday, latest exchange to go down

-The glitches were the latest in a string of breakdowns this year on international exchanges, including a hardware failure at the Tokyo Stock Exchange earlier this month, cyberattacks that hit New Zealand’s stock exchange, and a software glitch at Germany’s electronic trading platform Xetra, managed by Deutsche Boerse.
+The glitches were the latest in a string of breakdowns this year on international exchanges, including a hardware failure at the Tokyo Stock Exchange earlier this month, cyberattacks that hit New Zealand's stock exchange NZX.NZ, and a software glitch at Germany's electronic trading platform Xetra, managed by Deutsche Boerse DB1Gn.DE.

 The first problem happened early in the day, when Euronext said around 1000 CET (0800 GMT) that trading in all its products had been halted.
 Two hours later, it issued a statement saying the cause had been identified and resolved.